usamadoescode/usamadoescode/README.md

   - *"What people are saying about KFC's newly launched K Zing Burger?"*
 - **Restaurant Discovery:** Browse **200+ restaurants** and **1,000+ menu items**.
 - **Meal Planning:** Plan meals based on dietary preferences, budget, and available options.

+## QuickBizz – Django B2B Platform (Django, Python, SQLite, HTML, CSS)

+- QuickBizz is a Django-based B2B product-sharing platform built to enable inter -business collaboration.
+- Allows businesses to list products, browse others, and request items they do not have in stock.
+- Features include product request management, real-time tracking, and notifications.

 ### 🔹 To-Do Application (Django)
 - A simple **task management system** where users can **add, edit, and delete tasks with user authentication Register/Signin/Logout**.